yazz/VisualJS/README.md

 Adding something to the web page
 --------------------------------

-1) Go to a clojurescript view in src/webapp/client/views/main_view.cljs
+1) Go to a clojurescript view in src/webapp/client/views/main_view.cljs.

-2) Add to main_view.cljs
+2) Add to main_view.cljs:

     (swap-section "main" "<div>hello world</div>")

-3) press Ctrl/Alt Enter on the line and the view should swap out the whole page with the text "Hello world"
+3) Press Ctrl-Alt-Enter on the line and the view should swap out the whole page with the text "Hello world"

 Adding debuggable elements to the page